zetachang/react-native-dotenv/README.md

 ## How it works?

 As you can see, it's implemented as a babel plugin.
-All referenced imported members are replaces as the values specified in the **.env** file.
+All referenced imported members are replaced as the values specified in the **.env** file.

 The example above will get compiled as below.